Get honest answers to the most common questions and concerns about seller financing, subject to deals, and creative finance strategies.

 This payment includes the underlying mortgage payment plus escrow for taxes and insurance.

-2. The servicer pays your taxes and insurance automatically
+2. The servicer pays their taxes and insurance automatically

 They do not rely on the buyer remembering.
 Payments are made on schedule every year, and the servicer provides monthly proof that all accounts are current.